Berat, Queensland: Geography

+The land use is a mixture of crop growing (mostly on the lower elevations) and grazing on native vegetation (mostly on the higher elevations).

 History

 Dalrymple Creek Provisional School opened on 15 June 1887.
 In 1890, it became Dalrymple Creek State School.
 In 1907, the name was changed to Forest Plains State School.
 In 1914, it was renamed Berat State School.
 It closed on 9 October 1944.
 It was at 405 Goomburra Road.